yehia67/documentation/dev-essentials/0.1/concepts/reattach-rebroadcast-promote.md

 * [`attachmentTimestamp`](../references/structure-of-a-transaction.md)
 * [`nonce`](../references/structure-of-a-transaction.md)

 You may want to reattach a bundle if its transactions have been pending for more than ten minutes.
-After this time, the tail transaction in the pending bundle is unlikely to be selected during tip selection, which makes it unlikely to be confirmed.
+After this time, the tail transaction in the pending bundle is unlikely to be selected during tip selection, which makes it unlikely to be included in the consensus.

 When you reattach a bundle that transfers IOTA tokens, only one will ever be confirmed.
-The others will remain pending because they will lead to double-spends.
+The others will remain pending because they will lead to double-spends (spending the same IOTA tokens twice).

 ## Rebroadcast

+While your transactions are being sent to a node, it may go offline.
+In this case, the node may not forward your transactions to its neighbors.
+As a result, the rest of the network won't ever see your transactions, and they won't be included in the consensus.

 To rebroadcast a bundle means to send the same bundle to a node again.

-You may want to rebroadcast a bundle if you think that the node you sent it to didn't forward the transactions to its neighbors.
-Nodes might not forward transactions to neighbors if they either go offline or are under heavy load after receiving a bundle.
+This way, you give your transactions another chance at being forwarded to the rest of the network.

 ## Promote